Hispanics and Latinos can trace their heritage back 500 years in Virginia, almost a full century before the English landed at Jamestown in 1607.

-Richmond - If geneaology of your Hispanic roots is your passion, a visit to the Library of Virginia, the Virginia Historical Society and the Virginia Geneaology Society are among the best resources in the commonwealth!
+Richmond - If geneaology of your Hispanic roots is your passion, a visit to the Library of Virginia, the Virginia Museum of History & Culture and the Virginia Geneaology Society are among the best resources in the commonwealth!

 Chincoteague Island - See the wild ponies at Chincoteague National Wildlife Refuge.
 These ponies are descendants of Arabians from a shipwrecked Spanish galleon in the 1500s.
 It is believed that the horses swam to the island, where they could only eat the salt marsh's coarse cord grasses and seaweed and drink the sea water.
 The next generation of horses were stunted in growth but extremely hardy!

 Arlington County - More Hispanics live here than anywhere else in Virginia.
 The population is 20-25 percent Hispanic.